 "You're not going to get bulky.
 [If you're concerned about that] do more repetitions with a lighter weight, but you need to feel that burn.
 Remember you can't change your body type.
 If you're are a little thicker or a little smaller, you're going to build a little bit more [muscle].
 Would you rather have fat under those jeans or a little bit of tone?"

 I want tone!
 What about you?
-To see the workout and video demo of the moves, just
+Here's the workout.

 - Deadlifts for the hamstrings and glutes paired with front arm raises to work the front of the deltoid for shapely shoulders.
 Jackie reminds us to only lower the weights to the knees at the bottom of the deadlift and to not lift the dumbbell above your shoulders on the arm raises.